 Patients are responsible for the charges for services received.
 However, to assist patients in meeting their financial obligations, the hospital will bill their health insurance carrier(s) for them, as long as a valid ID card and/or information regarding insurance coverage is presented at the time of registration.

 The hospital accepts assignments of benefits and maintains an active follow-up program with all insurance carriers.
 Insurance is billed as a courtesy to the patient and the patient remains responsible for contacting their insurance carrier to ensure prompt payment of their accounts.
-Patients should contact their insurance if payment has not been made within 45 days.
-Accounts with balances due after 60 days may be billed to the patient, regardless of pending insurance benefits.
+Accounts with balances due after 90 days may be billed to the patient, regardless of pending insurance benefits.
 Accounts with delinquent balances or without adequate payment arrangements may be forwarded to a collection agency or attorney.

 At the patient’s request, a detailed bill may be provided.
 The hospital will send periodic statements to the patients or responsible party in an effort to keep them informed as to the status of all open accounts.

 AHCA’s Florida Health Price Finder provides estimated payments for over 200 bundles of care, showing the payment information by each component of care.
 Health plan claims data are the source for the data on the pricing website.

 This publication contains hospital financial data filed with the Agency by hospitals and includes an analysis of hospital financial trends.
 Click here, then select the section labeled: Florida Hospital Financial Data.